 Belief: “I shall always use my Valor to help those who request it, unless it violates any of my duties to my Sovereign or other Oaths that I’ve sworn”

-Whenever the Knight is formally asked to use their Valor Skill by someone who is not a member of their Organization or a group that has a Formal Tie, they become Inspired.
+Whenever the Knight is formally asked to use their Valor Skill by someone who is not a member of their Organization, they become Inspired (once per scene).

 Oath of Legacy